 In June of 2005 I kept a daily journal on a speaking trip to Britain and decided to keep the daily entries going on my return.
-If you would like to keep up with L/L Research and my activities, this is the place to do that.
-Of course, sometimes these days (May 2012) it is Jim who writes the daily entry, so I should say, OUR activities!
+If you would like to keep up with L/L Research and our activities, this is the place to do that.
+Nowadays it is Jim who writes the daily entry, and Gary writes the blogworthy report (the bulleted list) detailing his and Austin's work at the helm of the L/L ship.
 We wish you blessings, light and love!
 Carla L. Rueckert-McCarty and Jim McCarty.
 To view the Camelot Journal archive, please visit http://www.llresearch.org/journals/journals_camelot_toc.aspx.

 Carla and I did our Morning Offering and then got her ready for her day.
 Kathleen came by today and changed Carla’s dressing and reported that the few days that Carla has been on the new wound VAC machine have seen improvement in the measurements of the wound and the tunneling.
 We are thrilled about that.
 Carla spent some time on her computer and noted that she had a lot of people who wanted to be her friends on Facebook so she went about saying yes to each of them in turn and soon received an email from someone at Facebook saying that she was using her account improperly and they were closing it out.
 She emailed back and asked what the problem was and could she have her account back.
 This was repeated again and we are not sure where her account stands now.